foundry-vtt-community/wiki.js/migrations/foundry-core-0_8_x.md

 ActorSheet's default `getData` method's return signature changed.
 If your system did not override this to create your own data for the template, your template might need adjusting.

+**It is highly recommended by Foundry to create your own return data object that is returned from this method**

 ### What changed between 0.7 and 0.8?

 In 0.7 `ActorSheet#getData()#actor` was a copy of `Actor#data`.
 In 0.8 it is a copy of the Actor document itself.
 This means the path to the value being changed is no longer the same as the path to the value being displayed.